 Some say that acai extracts can help people lose weight.
-However, currently, there is no peer reviewed studies in humans to back up this claim.
+However, currently, there is no peer-reviewed studies in humans to back up this claim.
 Likewise, I was not able to find any weight loss studies using animals either.
 Since acai berry is a fruit, it’s probably is low in calories and if that is the case, then eating acai berry will probably help weight loss – if people don’t eat too many calories.

 But, the big question is how does eating acai stack up to eating other fruits?
 For example, suppose you used acai berry for 1 month and then grapefruit for a month.
-If you ate the same number of calories both months, who would lose the most weight?
+If you ate the same number of calories in both months, who would lose the most weight?
 For more on this issue also read my review of the Acai Berry Diet.

 Update 8/13/11.
 Acai Berry supplement causes rhabdomyolysis.
-This is a case study of a 22 year old man who took an acai berry weight loss supplement which resulted in muscle cell death (rhabdomyolysis).
+This is a case study of a 22-year-old man who took an acai berry weight loss supplement which resulted in muscle cell death (rhabdomyolysis).
 The supplement was supposed to contain acai berry and other ingredients.
 Ironically when doctors tested the supplement, no acai berry was found in the supplement.

 Rhabdomyolysis is a serious disorder that results in kidney failure and even heart attack.
-Signs of rhabdomyolysis include intense muscle pain and weakness (even when not moving), and very dark brown colored urine (think cola colored urine).
+Signs of rhabdomyolysis include intense muscle pain and weakness (even when not moving), and very dark brown colored urine (think cola-colored urine).
 Be cautious when buying supplements from companies you have not heard of.

 Does Acai Help Sex drive?

 Acai berry has been called “the Viagra of the Amazon” with claims that it can help a variety of male sex problems ranging from impotence / erectile dysfunction (“ED”) to even enlarging penis size.
-But again, there appears to be no peer reviewed proof in humans or animals that acai has any effect –positive or negative – on sexual function.
+But again, there appears to be no peer-reviewed proof in humans or animals that acai has any effect –positive or negative – on sexual function.
 Likewise, the is no research that acai has any effect on the sex drive or sexual function in women either.

 Is Acai Berry Anti Aging?

 Acai has been called a “superfood” with some claims that it can battle aspects of the aging process.
 Acai is an antioxidant but does that mean it can help turn back the clock or prevent or reduce any condition associated with old age?
-I was unable to turn up any peer reviewed studies to confirm or refute this claim.
+I was unable to turn up any peer-reviewed studies to confirm or refute this claim.
 That said here are 5 things that people can do right now that can help slow aging.

 2. Eat more fruits (acai too if you like) and vegetables